MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Admiral Barnaby Tusk held his flippers outstretched as he said, “Welcome, Bramble, you young sea dog!
 We knew you were coming, but we got delayed along the way – so, thank Neptune Captain Kitty found you first!”

-Kitty cast a practiised eye over The Marvelous Medusa and could see tell-tale signs of storm damage, one of the many perils of the sea.
+Kitty cast a practised eye over The Marvelous Medusa and could see tell-tale signs of storm damage, one of the many perils of the sea.

 “Wha happen, eh?
 A storm mash up yuh good ship?” asked Kitty.